Rob Swire: Knife Party

 In 2011, Swire formed the electro house duo with Pendulum co-founder Gareth McGrillen.
 The duo released their debut EP, 100% No Modern Talking, on 12 December 2011.
 The group's popularity grew considerably when they released the top 5 hit U.K. single, Antidote, in collaboration with Swedish House Mafia.
 The single was released on 16 December 2011, and has now hit over 22 million views on YouTube.
 "Internet Friends", was released as a second single from the EP, but peaked at a lowly number 83 in the U.K Their second EP, Rage Valley, was released on 27 May 2012, and produced three singles, "Rage Valley", "Bonfire", and "Centipede".
 All of the singles made it onto the U.K. top 100, but none hit the top 40.
 However, the EP's second single, "Bonfire", peaked at number 18 on the Finnish Singles Chart.
 The duo's third EP, Haunted House, was released on 6 May 2013, and features four tracks: "Power Glove", "LRAD", "EDM Death Machine", and their own VIP mix of "Internet Friends", originally from 100% No Modern Talking.
 The duo has accumulated a large cult following for their distinctive style: With influences of electro house and dubstep on their first EP, their style has grown to include influences from a wider range of styles, such as moombahton (a combination of house and reggaeton music), and drumstep.
 The Knife Party remix of Swedish House Mafia's "Save the World" was Zane Lowe's 'Hottest Record in the World' on 31 May 2011.

 In late 2014, Knife Party released the 12 track album, "Abandon Ship".
 It was released accidentally through iTunes in October, though it was officially supposed to be delayed until November.
 The album features diverse stylistic influences, from dubstep, to house and notably features some parody work such as "EDM Trend Machine", ostensibly mocking certain tropes of contemporary EDM.

 In November 2015, Knife Party released a 4-track EP, Trigger Warning, with three original tracks ("PLUR Police", "Kraken" with Tom Staar, and "Parliament Funk"), alongside a remix of "PLUR Police" by Jauz.
 The originals have heavy influences from various styles of house, while the Jauz remix is more influenced by dubstep.

-Knife Party's Tom Morello collaboration, "Battle Sirens", was released in September 2016, and it is part of Morello's upcoming album, "The Atlas Underground".
+Knife Party's Tom Morello collaboration, "Battle Sirens", was released in September 2016, and it is part of Morello's album "The Atlas Underground".
 As a single, it was remixed by Brillz and Ephwurd individually.

 Knife Party released their own remix of their Pendulum original "Blood Sugar" on 13 April 2018 to mixed reception.

 Their collaboration with Pegboard Nerds, "Harpoon", was released as a single on record label Monstercat as part of Pegboard Nerds' Full Hearts EP on 26 July 2018.

-Their new EP, Lost Souls, was released in July 2019 and featured remixes by both Muzzy and Annix.
+They released Lost Souls in July 2019 and featured remixes by both Muzzy and Annix.